-The randomized phase III REGATTA trial showed that gastrectomy in addition to chemotherapy for metastatic disease does not confer a survival benefit compared with chemotherapy alone [84].
-International data analyses show that surgical resection for oligometastastic disease is increasingly perceived as a treatment option [85- 87].
-The AIO-FLOT3 phase II trial reported results on the feasibility of resection for stage IV gastric cancer and survival in highly selected patients with oligometastatic disease without primary progression on FLOT chemotherapy [88].
-The potential prognostic benefit of resection for oligometastatic gastric cancer is currently being evaluated in randomized phase III trials (RENAISSANCE, NCT0257836) and SURGIGAST, NCT03042169.
+The randomized phase III REGATTA trial showed that gastrectomy in addition to chemotherapy for metastatic disease did not confer a survival benefit compared with chemotherapy alone [84].
+International data analyses show that surgical therapy for oligometastasic disease is increasingly perceived as a treatment option [83, 85].
+The AIO-FLOT3 phase II trial reported results on the feasibility of resection for stage IV gastric cancer and survival in highly selected patients with oligometastatic disease that was without primary progression on FLOT chemotherapy [86].
+The potential prognostic benefit of resections for oligometastatic gastric cancer is currently being evaluated in randomized phase III trials [RENAISSANCE (NCT0257836) and SURGIGAST (NCT03042169)].